mulagoto/vespy-grabber-V2.0/README.md

 A Brain

-start.bat will automatically install all required site packages

-Watch Vespy Tutorial Here :

-WATCH
-Video made by T s
+install.bat will automatically install requirements after that, open vespygrabber.py and it will run

 Tutorial
 Setting Vespy up is pretty easy.